 If you can hold your hand above the grate for 5 to 6 seconds, you’re not grilling but preparing the grill for barbecuing with some smoke.
 If you want to slow-cook some tough cuts of meat like the shoulder or briskets, this is the way to go.

 Too low to brown anything with direct heat, maybe too hot to slow cook (barbecue) for extended periods—best temperature for keeping foods warm or reheating them.

 325°F to 375°F

 3 to 4 seconds

 Now we’re getting somewhere.
-I’m not going to sear any meats or poultry at this temperature but it’s a great temp for indirect cooking.
+I won’t sear any meats or poultry at this temperature, but it’s a great temp for indirect cooking.
 I may start a chicken breast on another part of the grill at a much higher heat and then finish it here at this medium level with the hood down or on.

 375°F to 450°F

 When the temperature goes from a starting heat between 450°F and 650°F down to this heat, figure you have about 15 minutes of cooking time at this temperature with the cover off before you need to start adding more coals.
 If you are cooking with gas, no worries.

 I like to cook at this temperature when I’m grilling with the lid off and not going anywhere, so I can be sure nothing will flare up and burn.
 I want to move foods around from this medium-high heat to a lower temperature if needed.
 This is a good temperature range for burgers and thick fish fillets like swordfish or tuna.

 Be careful time!
 Not only do you not want to burn your hand testing the temperature, but you also don’t want to ruin a very expensive steak by cooking it too long at these levels.
 You get these temperatures when the coals are either stacked in a pyramid or dumped from a grilling chimney before you spread them out.